Student Employment Handbook

 Receipt of additional aid in the form of outside scholarships, sponsorships, tuition remission, changes to your Expected Family Contribution, etc., may affect your FWS award.
 The Financial Aid Office may adjust your financial aid award if you receive Financial Aid that exceeds your cost of attendance.
 The Financial Aid Office will contact students whose financial aid account has been adjusted.
 Work-Study student employees are required to notify their employer of any changes in their Federal Work-Study award.

 In order to prevent the students from continuing to be paid out of FWS funds, supervisors must submit a paper termination PA to the SEO to terminate the FWS position.
 If the employer would like to continue to employ the student out of their department budget, the need to submit a "re-hire" PA through the electronic PA system using the department's FOAP.

 If the student being hired has already worked in the department as a FWS student employee at the same pay and is not nearing the end of their funds, the PA will be processed.
-If the student being hired is new to a department, but had a FWS job in another department the previous semester that had since been terminated, the PA will be processed as long as the pay rate is the same and the student is not nearing the end of their funds.
-If the student accepted FWS, but did not use it in the current academic year, this student cannot use that FWS during the next academic school year.
+If the student being hired is new to a department, but had a FWS job in another department the previous semester that had since been terminated, the PA will be processed as long as the student has not reached their FWS eligibility.
+If the student accepted FWS, but did not use it in the current academic year, the award does not move into the next academic year.
 The employer will need to notify SEO to change the account to their department account, or notify the student that they will not be hired.